loisr/Mod4_Project/README.md

 ![image of best model outcomes](/readme/BestModel.png)

 ## Model Results
 Given the computing power problems we actually perfer our second best model as it has a validation accuracy score of 83%, only took 10 minitues to run and doesn't crash Colabs.
-This model uses InceptionV# with weights as the base model.
+This model uses InceptionV3 with weights as the base model.

 ![image of next model outcomes](/readme/imagenet2_testcm.png)